 Actor Allusion: The scene near the end of Gamera vs. Guiron with Kondo's glasses falling down his nose was a reference to a trademark pose the actor, Kon Omura, did in his comedy routines and ads.
 Since these all aired in Japan and he is very obscure outside of his home country, most people outside Japan just tend to see the scene as bizarre.

-Bad Export for You: Until recently with the release of the whole Showa series by Shout Factory, Most Region 1 Gamera DVD releases contain awful, faded, little to no color Fullscreen 16mm TV prints, most masters actually stolen from the video catalog Sinister Cinema.
+Bad Export for You: Until recently with the release of the whole Showa series by Shout Factory, most Region 1 Gamera DVD releases contain deteriorated fullscreen 16mm TV prints, most of them which were actually stolen from the video catalog Sinister Cinema.

 Dueling Dubs: About half the series was dubbed twice: First, by AIP-TV (The English Language Dubbers Association and TitanProductions did the actual dubbing) in the '60s and '70s, then later by Sandy Frank in the '80s, who used pre-existing Hong Kong produced dubs for at least Barugon and Gyaos.
 The first set of dubs are the ones that show up on budget DVD releases (the actual pristine film elements are currently stored in the MGM vaults); the second appeared on MST3K.